A Protoplanetary Dust Cloud?

 - Jeannette M. Wing, 2006, Computational Thinking, CACM, 49, 3, pp. 33--35,

-An incomplete, messy, growing, collection of references to related work, including related research-projects, is here.
+An incomplete, messy, growing, collection of references to related work, including related research-projects, is available here.

 Feel free to suggest items for inclusion, giving your reasons.
 (Email A.Sloman[AT]cs.bham.ac.uk)